isbhsun/how-to-find-bigfoot/README.md

 - Keep your eyes peeled when your expedition loses focus, A lot of sightings happen when everyone else is looking the other way...
 - If you're feeling brave, bring your tent and recording equipment - but don't fall asleep!
 A lot of sightings occur under the cover of darkness.
 - No going to Hawaii!
 Bigfeet can't stand pineapple and shaved ice.
+- Keep your eyes on the ground: Vague indentations in soft earth are clear indications of a sasquatch